Outputs

 Now we have seen how the outputs of the Near-Present-Day simulations are structured within the JASMIN object store, our next step is accessing this data from a local or remote machine.

-Although many users will be more familiar with analysing ocean-climate data via netCDF files, output variables generated by the Near-Present-Day simulations are stored in the cloud-native Zarr file format.
+Although many users will be more familiar with analysing ocean-climate data via netCDF files, output variables generated by the Near-Present-Day simulations are stored in Analysis-Ready Cloud-Optimised (ARCO) Zarr stores and Icechunk repositories.

 A Brief Introduction to Zarr